Citizens' assemblies: 7th commission held (cleanliness), 3rd climate cycle closed (8 proposals), 3-year review

 Cycle 1 climate recommendations

-Participatory processes since 2019
+Participatory processes in Brussels since 2019

 Alerts